TUW-GEO/ecmwf_models/docs/download.rst

 Downloading ERA5 Data
 ==========================

-ERA5 data can be downloaded manually from the `Copernicus Data Store (CDS)
+ERA5 (and ERA5-Land) data can be downloaded manually from the `Copernicus Data Store (CDS)
 <https://cds.climate.copernicus.eu/#!/home>`_ or automatically via the CDS api,
 as done in the download module (era5_download).
 Before you can use this, you have to set up an `account at the CDS